-Before you book your photographer, try to meet them in person or at least do a video call.
+Before you book your photographer, try to meet them in person or at least do a phone call.
 Talk about you, your wedding, how you met each other, etc. This is also the perfect opportunity for your photographer to listen to your needs and even suggest how many hours coverage you might need.
 They'll find out what your photo priorities are; sunset photos, getting ready photos, photos of you and your guests, etc.

 "There’s not one bridal photo I would post.
 When I confronted her with all of this she said 'sorry you seemed angry and we ran out of time' WHAAAAAT.
 I said 'it was my wedding day a day I can’t ever recreate.
 And you mean to tell me you didn’t think to tell me I looked angry in my bridal photos?'”